-I grew this once in another life.
+I grew this hefty pumpkin on the left once in another life.
 It was a frightening experience.

 If it wasn’t for Halloween, this grotesque and useless gourd would be extinct.
 And good riddance.

 Somewhere dotted about the fruited plains of America something like lebenty-leben gazillion acres of pumpkins are planted every damn year.
 Then care and water and chemicals are slathered on these fibrous tumors causing them to grow big.
 Some very big.
 Some so big that they can be hoisted into the airdropped onto a car and obliterate said automobile.